 Steer clear of inflammatory foods and drinks such as processed wheat, dairy, fried foods, sugar and alcohol and instead fill your body with nutritious foods.
 Think fruits and veggies.
 Super foods.

-To help you get started check out my free course, Endo Diet Jump-start.
+To help you get started check out my course, Endo Diet Jump-start.
 Learn more and register here.

 #3.)
 Nearly 80% of your immune system’s in the lining of your gut.

 If you can get your digestive system in order your body will have a much better chance at healing itself, resulting in less pain and digestive issues.
 (Here’s a simple way to strengthen your digestion.)

 #4.)
 Pay attention to what you put on your skin.